Quality and Peer Review USA

 Discuss the role of peer review for scientists and the public.

-The next Voice of Young Science (VoYS): Quality and Peer Review workshop will be online on Friday 23 October.
-This workshop is free for STEM and social sciences early career researchers (PhD, post-doc or equivalent in first job).
+We are hosting a Quality and Peer Review online workshop for PhD students, postdocs and early career professionals in the USA on Friday 4 December (2:30 PM GMT/9:30 AM EST).
+This workshop is free and for STEM and social sciences early career researchers (PhD students, post-docs or equivalent in your first job) and clinical trainees/professionals in your first job.
 There will be opportunities to put your questions to experienced reviewers, journal editors and publishers.
 Learn more and apply now.